canonical/charm-microk8s/README.md

 # MicroK8s

+### **WARNING**: This charm should not be used to deploy production-grade MicroK8s clusters, as it lacks critical features such as LMA integration, backup, restore, upgrades, etc. Use at your own risk.
+Refer to https://microk8s.io/docs for more details on how to deploy MicroK8s.

 ## The smallest, fastest Kubernetes

 Single-package fully conformant lightweight Kubernetes that works on [42 flavours of Linux](https://snapcraft.io/microk8s).
 Perfect for: